Concrete18/Steam-Library-Tracker/README.md

 ## Setup

+1. Install Python (It is currently tested with Python 11.1 and Python 10)
-1. Install dependencies with the following command.
+2. Install dependencies with the following command.

    ```bash
    pip install -r requirements.txt
    ```

-2. Run main.py so it can create your config file where you need to enter your steam ID and Steam API Key.
+3. Run main.py so it can create your config file where you need to enter your steam ID and Steam API Key.
-3. (Optional) Set up any of the other optional settings within the config.
+4. (Optional) Set up any of the other optional settings within the config.
-4. Run main.py again.
+5. Run main.py again.
 This should run through your Steam Games and fill your newly created excel file.
-5. Enjoy!
+6. Enjoy!

 ## To Do

-- [] Allow Some Features to be toggled.
+None at the moment

 ## Documentation